Blog

 5. Get your degree recognised.
 If your Bachelor's was from outside Germany, consider getting it formally recognised through Anabin or ZAB.

 6. Use the Arbeitsagentur.
-Register with the Federal Employment Agency; they offer free career counseling and job matching for international graduates.
+Register with the Federal Employment Agency; they offer free career counselling and job matching for international graduates.

 Frequently Asked Questions